TacticalMetaphysics/LiSE/README.md

   BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/).
 * The ELiDE icon is by Robin Hill, used with permission.

-``reify.py`` is derived from the Pyramid project and carries its BSD-like license.

 ``collide.py`` is ported from Kivy's ``garden.collider`` module and carries the MIT license.